hanatos/sioux/README.md

 * i implemented some of the trigger-based scripting system but it's by no means complete

-* no enemy ai, like, at all
+* enemy ai makes them not crash immediately (hey, flying helicopters is hard!) but they're really dumb

 * loaded the scene and all objects and their textures, but only very few are animated